 III.
 Environmental issues (I) Does the Company have an appropriate environmental management system established in accordance with its industrial characteristics?
-V As a financial service business, the Company is considered engaging in the low-carbon industry.
+V the low-carbon industry.
 The impact to be posed by the Company's operating activities to the environment on the earth is less destructive.
 Notwithstanding, the Company is still using the best effort to inspect various important parts of the entire operating activities, in order to search more eco-friendly practices to reduce the GHG emission and make contribution to the environmental protection.
-No material deviation.
-In the future, the Company will continue to research and draft the policy in response to related laws and regulation (II) Is the Company committed to enhancing the efficient utilization of energy and to using renewable materials that have a low impact on the environment?
-V The Company installs recycling bins at the office premises to recall any recyclable waste, such as wasted paper, iron cans and plastic bottles and cans, and practice the waste reduction policy.
-No material deviation.
-In the future, the Company will continue to research and draft the policy in response to related laws and regulation (III) Does the Company assess the potential risk and opportunity posed by climate changes to the enterprise, now and in the future, and take responsive measures related?
-V The Company is using the best effort to inspect various important parts of No material the entire operating activities, in order to search more eco-friendly practices to reduce the GHG emission and make contribution to the environmental protection.
+No material leviation.
+In the cuture, the Company will continue to esearch and draft he policy in esponse to related aws and regulations.
+(II) Is the Company committed to enhancing the efficient utilization of energy and to using renewable materials that have a low impact on the environment?
+V recyclable waste, such as wasted paper, iron cans and plastic bottles and cans, and practice the waste reduction policy.
+No material leviation.
+In the future, the Company vill continue to esearch and draft he policy in esponse to related aws and regulations.
+(III) Does the Company assess the potential risk and opportunity posed by climate changes to the enterprise, now and in the future, and take responsive measures related?
+V practices to reduce the GHG emission and make contribution to the environmental protection.
 Reduction of GHG emission refers to the core issue in the Company's assessment and management of impact posed by weather.
 The Company prepares budget each year to replace old and energy-consumption electrical appliances.
-The new electrical appliances purchased by the Company are almost the 1st-grade energy-efficiency products that may reduce power consumption.
-The Company owns 13 business locations throughout the nation.
-Most of the business locations are situated at the metropolitan areas with convenient traffic.
-In order to reduce the CO2 emitted from transportation means, we encourage our employees to use mass transportation means more frequently to commute between work and home, and avoid driving vehicles or riding motorcycles as possible as they can, in order to mitigate the impact posed to the environment.
+The new electrical appliances No material leviation.
+In the auture, the Company will continue to esearch and draft he policy in esponse to related aws and regulations.
 (IV) Does the Company gather the statistics about the annual GHG emission, water consumption and gross weight of waste for the past two years, and adopts policies for GHG reduction, reduction of water consumption, or other waste management?
-V As a financial service business, the Company has no such problem about consumption of energy by production of tangible products.
-The Company has successively introduced energy-conservation products.
-The Company applies energy-conservation LED lamps, and adopts the projection TV wall to display stock market quotation.
+V consumption of energy by production of tangible products.
+The Company of has successively introduced energy-conservation products.
+The Company of applies energy-conservation LED lamps, and adopts the projection TV wall to display stock market quotation.
 The Company's efforts in energy saving and power saving have achieved specific results.
-In 2023, we reduced power consumption by 70,000kWh compared to 2022, with an electricity conservation rate of 5%.
-By converting the power saved into CO2 emission, the Company has reduced CO2 emissions by 35,736kg.
+In 2023, we reduced power consumption by 70,000kWh compared to 2022, with an No material leviation.
+In the cuture, the Company will continue to esearch and draft he policy in esponse to related aws and regulations.